Chicago | Master of Arts

 This program also allows students to add on a Certificate in Substance Abuse Counseling for an additional 12 credits of coursework.

-In this program, students learn to apply contemporary leadership models and practices, individual, organizational and community based assessment and intervention skills, research and program development, consulting skills, ethical practices, and a foundation in empirically supported policies and principles that will inform your choices as leaders within forensic mental health and related public safety organizations, or as consultants to such organizations.
+In this program, students learn to apply contemporary leadership models and practices, individual, organizational and community-based assessment and intervention skills, research and program development, consulting skills, ethical practices, and a foundation in empirically supported policies and principles that will inform your choices as leaders within forensic mental health and related public safety organizations, or as consultants to such organizations.

 Graduates are prepared to serve in a variety of capacities in forensic mental health systems and related public safety settings including, but not limited to:

-Upon completion of the course, students will be able to:
+Upon completion of the program, students will be able to:

 M.A. in Forensic Mental Health Leadership / M.A. in Clinical Mental Health Counseling